Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_12.md

 What are those parameters that we want to set on the options argument?
 In order to have pagination in our parties list we will need to save the current page, the number of parties per page and the sort order.
 So let's add these parameters to our component in `parties-list.component.js` file.

-We will add the `perPage` variable as a regular variable, but the `page` and `sort` variables will later effect our subscription, so we need to defined them with `helpers`:
+We will add the `perPage` variable as a regular variable, but the `page` and `sort` variables will later effect our subscription and we want the subscription to re-run every time one of them changes.

+Because of that, they will need to be [Reactive Vars](http://docs.meteor.com/#/full/reactivevar_pkg).
+To do that we need to defined them with `helpers`:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="12.2"}}

-That's cool, but let's do something more with these variables than just defining them.
-We want to use them when we call the subscribe method.
+That means that `$scope.perPage` won't be reactive and Meteor won't re-run anything based on that, but `$scope.page` and `$scope.sort` are reactive and Meteor will re-run the subscription every time one of them will change.

-But right now, we just use `subscribe` without any parameters, but we need to provide some arguments to the subscriptions.
+Right now, we just use `subscribe` without any parameters, but we need to provide some arguments to the subscriptions.

-In order to do that, we will add a second parameter to the `subscribe` method, and we will provide a function that return an array of arguments for the subscription.
+In order to do that, we will add a second parameter to the `subscribe` method, and we will provide a function that returns an array of arguments for the subscription.

 {{> DiffBox tutorialName="meteor-angular1-socially" step="12.3"}}